shawnoster/whiskeyandcode/content/posts/recreating-the-windows-phone-7-message-bubble-style-in-silverlight.md

 ---
-title: Recreating the Windows Phone 7 message “bubble” style in Silverlight
+title: Recreating the Windows Phone 7 message bubble style in Silverlight
-date: 2011-07-22T23:16:52Z
+date: "2011-07-22"
 categories:
 - Windows Phone
-draft: true
+draft: false
 ---

 In a little app I'm working on to exercise some new Mango features I needed to create the message "bubble" and oddly enough didn't stumble across any samples I could easily use even though a large number of apps have recreated this style, most likely because it's so easy to do.